 GLOW has begun by partnering with key investigators at trial locations, which span a range of conditions, from urban to rural, tropical to temperate, estuarine to coastal, and have different levels of available information.

-Using diverse trial locations will allow GLOW to not only develop an index which is widely applicable, but also to develop engagement strategies that provide a range of policy outcomes.
+Using diverse trial locations allows GLOW to not only develop an index of coastal wetland health which is widely applicable, but also to develop engagement strategies that provide a range of policy outcomes.

 This helps GLOW science make a difference in the real world.